How to Make A Self-Watering Planter for under $10 is a post by Jennifer of Adventures in McQuill-land.

-Next, drill a number of holes in the bottom of the inside or top bucket to allow excess water to drain out of the soil and into the water reservoir, and one slightly larger hole to hold your cut pvc pipe in place.
+Next, drill a number of holes in the bottom of the inside or top bucket to allow excess water to drain out of the soil and into the water reservoir, and one slightly larger hole to hold your cut PVC pipe in place.

 Don’t worry, you’re almost finished.
 Cut your PVC pipe and your dowel just long enough to reach from the base of the bottom bucket to the top of the top bucket.
 The PVC pipe is going to allow you to fill your self-watering planter when there is no rain in the forecast.

-If you’d like, have the kids paint the buckets with acrylic paints (on the outsides only) before filling them with soil.
-Once they’re dry, put the pieces together, fill the top bucket with soil, plant your veggie or fruit of choice, water the soil thoroughly to get the wicking-action going, and sit back and wait to harvest your homegrown produce.
+If you’d like, have the kids paint the buckets with acrylic paints (on the outside only) before filling them with soil.
+Once they’re dry, put the pieces together, fill the top bucket with soil, plant your seeds for the veggie or fruit of choice, water the soil thoroughly to get the wicking-action going, and sit back and wait to harvest your homegrown produce.